 It was 1957 when the Milwaukee County Zoo became COST’s first exhibit fabrication client.
 Sixty-three years and many exhibits later, COST is proud to have successfully completed the new African Adventure Phase 2, Hippopotamus exhibit.
 This is the new home for Happy and Patti, the zoo’s 38-year-old male and 49-year-old female hippos.

-The new exhibit features a 60,000-gallon glassed-in aquarium that allows zoogoers to watch hippos swim at eye level from just inches away.
+The new zoological animal habitat and exhibit features a 60,000-gallon glassed-in aquarium that allows zoogoers to watch hippos swim at eye level from just inches away.
 Artificial rockwork and earth bank textures surround the exhibit perimeter, providing a naturalistic backdrop to the habitat.
-Patrons enter the African-thatch and faux mud textured building to access the underwater viewing area.
+Patrons enter the African-thatch and faux mud-textured building to access the underwater viewing area.

 Outside the view building is a children’s play area with two hippopotamus sculptures, one mother and one baby.
 The play elements are surrounded by aqua blue “water” playground surfacing.
 The sculptures also serve as a great family photo opportunity.